How does the Reservation and Rotation System Work?

 Can I still book my condominium during peak demand dates?

 Yes you can, if the unit is available or if it is possible to move an existing reservation to another unit to accommodate the guest.
-As per your rental management agreement, Section D, part 2, all winter vacation reservations must be made prior to August 31 of that year.
+As per your rental management agreement, Section 6, part 6.2, all winter vacation reservations must be made prior to August 31 of that year.
 If you would like to make a reservation with less notice, you can personally phone in a reservation to the Homeowner Liaison at 970.845.1716.
 We will always try our best to fulfill an owner request.

 NOTE: Owner occupancy reduces the overall opportunity for revenue and this is even more dramatic during peak occupancy periods.
 With the supply and demand theory, when demand is the highest (many holiday weekends), the potential revenue we can achieve is also, by far, the highest.
 This should be considered in determining dates for your personal use.